 To maintain competitive integrity and follow industry standards, designers generally avoid public “price lists.”
 In the DMV area, professional design fees for major additions and renovations are typically calculated as a percentage of the total construction cost.
 This ensures the fee scales with the intensity of the design work.
 However, for smaller or less complex projects—such as a simple deck or a minor internal wall removal—a fixed lump-sum fee may be more appropriate.
 Below is a breakdown of the design process and the investment involved.

-1. The “Invisible” Portion of Design: Research & Discovery
+1. The “Invisible” Portion: Research & Discovery

 Before the first line is drawn, a significant amount of work happens behind the scenes.
 This phase (called Programming Analysis or PA) is critical for ensuring your project is legally and technically viable.